 90% reduction by 2040

 Climate change is one of the defining global challenges of our time, and we take our commitment to this challenge very seriously – as you can see!
+As an example of our dedication to this crucial fight, Scotland will welcome the 2021 United Nations Climate Change Conference - known as COP 26 - to Glasgow in November.
+Here, experts and leaders from around the world will gather to tackle climate change and protect the planet for future generations.

 25 km off the coast of Peterhead, in the northeast of Scotland, you will find Hywind – the world’s first floating offshore wind farm.
 Comprised of five giant turbines, the blades of these mammoth offshore generators are being propelled by Scotland’s fierce North Sea wind.
 This farm alone generates enough renewable energy to power around 20,000 homes.